HD 181068

 HD 181068 is a star system in the constellation of Lyra.
 With an apparent magnitude of 7.09, the system is not visible to the naked eye but may be viewed with a pair of binoculars.
-Based on parallax measurements made by the Hipparcos spacecraft, the system is some 810 light years (250 parsecs) away from Earth.
+Based on parallax measurements made by the Gaia spacecraft, the system is some 775 light years (238 parsecs) away from Earth.

 HD 181068 is in the Kepler spacecraft's field of view, and its unique properties were first observed by the satellite's photometer.
 It consists of a red giant, designated HD 181068 A, along with two main-sequence stars, designated HD 181068 Ba and HD 181068 Bb, respectively.
 Normal eclipsing binaries have two components that pass in front of each other while eclipsing.
 However, all three components of HD 181068 orbit each other in such a way that they eclipse each other, forming a rare triply eclipsing system.